jonwonglam/udacity-hikalot/README.md

 **Coding**

-This is where I am at now, but the basic plan I'm folliwing is to:
+This is where I am at now, but the basic plan I'm following is to:

 1. Create a basic HTML layout with CSS
 2. Incorperate Google Maps API